Scabies is a skin infection that is caused by tiny insects (mites) that burrow under your skin, causing a very itchy rash.

 Scabies spreads easily between family members and friends.

-- Photos of scabies (so you know what to look for).
+DermNet New Zealand Trust has information and photos of scabies (so you know what to look for)

 If you have scabies, you'll have a very itchy rash that is worse at bedtime or when you're warm.